ubai97/front-editor/readme.txt

 Yes! plugins are localized/ translatable by default.
 For translating I recommend the awesome plugin [Loco Translate](https://wordpress.org/plugins/loco-translate/).
 **Is working with Gutenberg Block Editor ?**
-Works perfectly with or without Gutenberg Block Editor
+Works perfectly with or without Gutenberg Block Editor **How to use Shortcode with settings ?**
+Please check this article [https://wpfronteditor.com/how-to-use-shortcode/](https://wpfronteditor.com/how-to-use-shortcode/)

 == Screenshots ==
 1. Front editor